 1 2 3 4 5 6 7

 1 2 3 4 5 6 7 8

 1 2 3

 Rain Water Harvest

 The design of this Paragraph 79 home celebrates the lake above which it sits.
-The journey from the site entrance through the sloping site has been choreographed to enhance the dramatic effect: From the entrance located high above the house you momentarily glimpse the lake before the water is lost from view as you journey down through a tree lined avenue.
-It is only when you reach the house and lake level that the entrance courtyard reveals a dramatic double height atrium which frames the lake beyond.
+The journey from the site entrance through the sloping site has been choreographed to enhance the dramatic effect: From the entrance located high above the house, you momentarily glimpse the lake before the water is lost from view as you journey down through a tree lined avenue.
+It is only when you reach the house and lake level that the entrance courtyard reveals a dramatic double-height atrium that frames the lake beyond.
 Your gaze extends through the house and beyond inviting you to continue your journey further into the site.

 Extending from the ground floor atrium a terrace becomes a meandering boardwalk (designed by our talented friends at Seed Landscape) which circumnavigates the perimeter of the lake with floating pontoon terraces to pause and reflect.
 Viewed from across the lake the house appears to hover above the earth, a response to the rising water levels.
 The site is located on a bedrock of limestone, historically quarried and used to build many buildings in the area.
 Referencing this past, through the metaphorical extraction and stacking of limestone blocks and plates, the new building is formed.